nuintun/x-qrcode/README.md

-# qruri
+# x-qrcode

->A chrome extension can transform tab url to qrcode
+> A powerfull chrome extension for qrcode encoding and decoding.